OVERVIEW

 From Left to Right: |

-Daughter Francoise has a degree in Chemistry from the University of Washington and is a graduate student at Columbia University pursuing a degree in International Health Policy.
-She continues to monitor website development off site.
+Daughter Francoise has a degree in Chemistry from the University of Washington and is a graduate of Columbia University.
 Charlene who has a Masters in Family Health Nursing comments: "As a professional nurse, I believe that we have an important role in promoting skin health, positive self image, and helping individuals to make informed choices."
-Genevieve Pickart, in addition to working at Skin Biology, is currently pursuing a degree in Economics following the business pattern in her family. |
+Genevieve Pickart has a degree in Economics following the business pattern in her family. |

 |